Dixin-Lab/MMSC/README.md

   </a> -->
 </div>

-**TL;DR**: Given a raw video, a piece of music, and the corresponding metadata of the given video (i.e., video plot keywords and ), we can generate an audio-visual coherent and appealing video trailer/montage.
+**TL;DR**: Given a raw video, a piece of music, and the corresponding metadata of the given video (i.e., video plot keywords and category labels), we can generate an appealing video trailer/montage driven by multi-modal semantic consistency.

 ![scheme](fig/framework.png)